 Yes, although it would be helpful to discuss this with staff at the Mass Observation Archive by email or letter first.

 Can I send in other pieces of writing, for example, diaries?

-We no longer actively seek diaries and they are harder for us to manage but if you are a keen diarist, please send it in.
-We are also pleased to accept contributions on topics which we have not been able to cover in Directives.
+We no longer actively seek diaries as they are harder for us to manage.
+We are pleased to accept contributions on topics which we have not been able to cover in Directives.
 This could be a personal experience (for example, a holiday, an illness, a birth or death, an incident at work or in your community) or it may be your feelings about current issues and events.
 We will file them separately under the subject heading.

 But a special plea....

 Please don't send in large parcels of material without checking with us first.
 Our space is limited and we must only accept donations of material if they are closely related to our concerns.
 So if you find your grandmother's diary in the attic, please do think of us (and please don't throw it away!) but contact us to check that we can accept it.
 If you usually use our FREEPOST system please think twice before sending parcels costing over £5 in postage, or several small items which would be cheaper sent together.

 Do you want newspaper cuttings or printed material?

 Not usually.
 They are bulky and difficult to preserve.
 Newspapers are stored in larger libraries so we feel that it is important not to fill up our precious space with material that can be obtained elsewhere.
 However, we are interested in the occasional cutting if it is relevant to the piece you are writing, or where it illustrates a point.
 And we are happy to accept leaflets, photographs, labels, menus, adverts, cartoons, drawings, maps, diagrams and any other "visual aids" where they relate to your response.